How to Choose a Wedding Photographer in 9 Easy Steps

 Photographers usually offer a few different packages for weddings.
 These include the length of event coverage, whether you’d like to include things like your rehearsal dinner, how many shots to include, and whether you would like a printed album.
 Things like editing/retouching and hosting the images on a private portal for viewing are usually included in the package, while rights to the images are usually not.
 But this varies from photographer to photographer, so be sure to ask!

-This is also a great time to talk about the style of the album you can expect, and how long you’ll need to wait to get your images.
+This is also a great time to talk about the style of the album you can expect and how long it will take to get your photos back.
 Ask to see an example of a printed album so that you can make sure you like the style, quality, and layout.

 Some photographers will also offer a quick-turnaround “sneak peek” with a few photos for you to share on social media in the days after your wedding.
 Make sure to ask about this if it’s important to you.

 Of course, one of the big things you’ll want to discuss with your photographer is the budget.
 You can expect to pay between $1,000 and $10,000 for a wedding photography package in the US, with the average wedding photographer costing $2,400.

 Keep in mind that this average is for the whole country, so your area may be more or less expensive depending on the demand for photographers and how many photographers work in your area.

 Not surprisingly, this is one area where many couples choose to spend a bit more.
 Couples know that they only have one chance to get great photos of their wedding day, and it makes sense that they don’t want to cut corners.

 If you do decide to go with a lower-budget alternative, such as having a friend take the photos, make sure that they have the right experience for the job.
 Professional photographers have experience with poor weather, tense family dynamics, unforeseen wedding mishaps, and more.
 So while the price tag may seem high, it may be worth it for the peace of mind that a professional brings.